tiagogramaglia/tiagogramaglia/README.md

 </h1>
 <p align='center'></p>
 <div size='20px'>
     I am a Software Development student, currently halfway through my degree.
-In addition to the knowledge gained at university, I am also self-studying both back-end and front-end development and other technologies.
-I am currently working on developing a mobile application for a grain transportation logistics company in my city.
+In addition to the knowledge acquired at university, I am also self-studying both back-end and front-end development and other technologies.
+I am currently looking for a job as a back-end programmer.
 I am passionate about learning and applying new knowledge in the field of programming.
 </div>
 <br>